siraajkudtarkar/CS167/Labs/Lab8/CS167_Lab8.md

 Starting sample cluster...
 ```

 A: This indicates that you are running Java 8.
-Update the PATH environment variable to point to Java 11 or later and rerun.
+Update the `JAVA_HOME` environment variable to point to Java 11 or later and rerun.